lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Detailed information of a user

-Click the gear icon in the Controls panel to update information of a user who already exists.
+Click the 'Setting (Gear)' in the Controls panel to update information of a user who already exists.
 User's name, password, activation state, etc. can be changed.
 User ID cannot be changed.

 .. image:: user_update_dialog.png